sanidhya09/androidprojectbase/README.md

 What's this?
 ----

-This project includes ready to start development for an Android app.
+It is a ready to start development for an Android app project structure.

 It includes:

 1. Retrofit 2.0.2 with sample implementation for your rest calls.
+2. Dagger 2 based Dependency Injection with sample UtilitySingleton implemntation.
-2. RX java sample implementation.
+3. RX java sample implementation.
-3. Toolbar and Navigation drawer with RecyclerView.
+4. Toolbar and Navigation drawer with RecyclerView.
-4. Custom fonts class with its implementation in XML file.
+5. Custom fonts class with its implementation in XML file.

 How to use
 ----